zemnly/ml-attrition-analysis/Readme.md

 It is an excellent real world machine learning problem with actual data provided by a corporation.

-The datasets may not be used without my explicit permission.
+The datasets may not be used without explicit permission.